nobl9/nobl9-openslo/README.md

 ### Inlining and exporting rules

-The list of objects passed to `Convert` method must contain all objects that are referenced by the objects in the list.
+The list of objects passed to the `Convert` method must include all objects referenced within that list.
 For instance, if `v1.SLO` named _my-slo_ references `v1.SLI` named _my-sli_,
 then the list must contain `v1.SLI` named _my-sli_.